-- 1 Open the front door of the Transceiver Unit as previously described. - 2 Switch off the circuit breaker on the right side of the Processor rack, and pull out the contact on the Low Voltage Power Unit.
-Wait until voltmeter on the High Voltage Supply shows "zero" volts.
+- 1 Open the front door of the Transceiver Unit as previously described. - 2 Switch off the circuit breaker on the left side of the Processor rack, and pull out the contact on the Low Voltage Power Unit.
+Wait until voltmeter on the High Voltage Supply shows "zero" volts. - 3 Unplug the front mounted flat ribbon cable connectors on the Transmitter/Receiver boards.
+Use care; do not pull by the cables! - 4 Remove the circuit boards and modules carefully. - 5 Insert new circuit boards and modules in reverse order.

-- 3 Unplug the front mounted flat ribbon cable connectors on the Transmitter/Receiver boards and 64-Channel Transmitter (TX64) circuit boards.
-Use care; do not pull by the cables ! - 4 Remove the circuit boards and modules carefully. - 5 Insert new circuit boards and modules in reverse order.
 Mount the front mounted flat ribbon cable connectors and the front covers. - 6 Check that the circuit boards and modules have been installed in their correct locations!
 Refer to the applicable pictures and drawings.